 Now let us demonstrate the problem of proper quality evaluation as discussed in Section~\ref{sec:metrics}.
-In Figure~\ref{fig:twitter}, in addition to the primary metric Pearson-sub, we also show other alternatives.
-Recall that the metrics with the postfix -all measure the quality on the same set of nodes for all cascade sizes.
-For a reasonable metric and a reasonable algorithm, the quality is expected to be monotone with the number of cascades.
-Note that with 32K cascades, -all and -sub variants coincide.
-By further examining the metrics in Figure~\ref{fig:twitter}, we observe huge differences between the results for different metrics.
-These differences can be explained by the fact that some metrics are biased, i.e., give a higher preference to either smaller or larger clusters.
-For example, \textsc{C-Rate} algorithm is the best according to Jaccard, but the worst according to NMI and F-measure.
+In Figure~\ref{fig:twitter}, in addition to the primary performance measure Pearson-sub, we also show other alternatives.
+Recall that the measures with the postfix \emph{-all} measure the quality on the same set of nodes for all cascade sizes.
+For a reasonable measure and a reasonable algorithm, the quality is expected to be monotone with the number of cascades.
+Note that with 32K cascades, \emph{-all} and \emph{-sub} variants coincide because this number of cascades is sufficient to cover all nodes.
+By further examining the measures in Figure~\ref{fig:twitter}, we observe huge differences between the results for different measures.
+These differences can be explained by the fact that some measures are biased, i.e., give a higher preference to either smaller or larger clusters.
+For example, the \textsc{C-Rate} algorithm is the best according to Jaccard, but the worst according to NMI and F-measure.
 This inconsistency can be explained by the fact that \textsc{C-Rate} produces too large communities favored by Jaccard, while F-measure and NMI are biased towards smaller clusters.
 Similarly, while \textsc{ClustOpt} has zero Pearson correlation with the target clustering, it may outperform other algorithms according to NMI just because it produces many small clusters.
-We conclude that it is essential to use unbiased metrics.
-Therefore, we use the correlation coefficient in our experiments.
+We conclude that it is essential to use unbiased measures.
+Therefore, we will continue to use the Pearson correlation coefficient in our experiments.

-We also compared the time complexity of all the algorithms, see Figure~\ref{fig:time}.
-The algorithms were run on Intel(R) Xeon(R) CPU E5-2650 v2 @ 2.60GHz.
+We also compared the time complexity of all the algorithms (see Figure~\ref{fig:time}).
+The algorithms were run on Intel(R) Xeon(R) CPU E5-2650 v2 @ 2.60 GHz.
 Note that this result is not an entirely fair comparison of time complexities since the algorithms are implemented via different programming languages with different levels of optimization and parallelization.
 Our aim is only to give an intuition about how the complexities scale with the number of cascades.

-\subsection{Other real-world datasets}
+\subsection{Other Real-World Datasets}